felipejoribeiro/this-person-docs/programming/backend/node_js/1_getting_started.md

 sudo pacman -S nodejs-lts-dubnium
 ```

-## To check your noce installation
+## To check your node installation
 To se if node is installed and it's version, you can run the following command:

 ```